ZeshanA/blog/posts/writing-a-cv-they-cant-ignore.md

 ---

-Before we get started, **who am I, and why should you listen to me?** I'm currently an Associate at Morgan Stanley's Investment Management division, and I review the CVs of vulnerable people for a British charity ([The Prince's Trust](https://www.princes-trust.org.uk/)).
+Before we get started, **who am I, and why should you listen to me?** I'm currently an Associate at a global asset management firm, and I review the CVs of vulnerable people for a British charity ([The Prince's Trust](https://www.princes-trust.org.uk/)).
 Recruitment, and resumes in particular, are something I see all the time, and I'd love to share a few tips to help you improve yours.
 Still interested?
 Let's get started!

 # 1 page, max.
 No, really.